|

 9. We Don’t Eat Our Classmates by Ryan T. Higgins

-This book made me laugh out loud a few times, and it is great for facilitating discussions about sharing and kindness for younger students.
-Older students can use the story to foster a discussion about empathy and feeling left out .
+This book made me laugh out loud a few times, and it is great for all ages.
+Younger students love the dinosaur twist, while older students can discuss empathy and belonging.

 10. The Day You Begin by Jacqueline Woodson